ToxicFrog/doom-mods/gzap/NOTES.md

 client built in (CommonClient) and clients for many games are built into AP itself, so maybe it makes more sense to do that.

+For big item randomization, we use CheckReplacement() to replace each big item with an Archipelago location placeholder; once the placeholder initializes it knows where it is and thus what its ID is, and can issue a scout request.

+For small item randomization, we probably just bake the small item proportions into the pk3 and swap them out in CheckReplacement().

+More CheckReplacement thoughts.

+At runtime, we know which actor categories are leave-alone, shuffle-level, shuffle-game, and shuffle-multiworld.
+Assuming we can identify this entirely by class and not by instance -- which should be possible -- we can then implement everything in CheckReplacement().

+Stuff that's leave-alone we just return.

+Stuff that's shuf-multi, we replace with a MultiworldItemSpawner.
+On init it uses its position to look up its locid in the position-to-Location table burned into the pk3, then scouts that locid via the AP API to figure which icon to display (minor, major, progression).

+Stuff that's shuf-level or shuf-game, we replace with a RandomItemSpawner.
+It does the same thing except instead of looking up the locid it looks up the replacement pool for the given location category and draws something from the pool to replace it.
+It then needs to remember what it drew, even across save/load, so that it can produce the same results.

+Problem: the CheckReplacement will fire for e.g. items dropped when enemies are killed as well, and we need to do not do anything when that happens -- maybe we can disable CheckReplacement one tic after level load?

+Alternately, we do nothing in CheckReplacement, and in OnLevelLoad we instead walk all thinkers and replace them.
+That's less efficient but might actually work better.

+If we continue to output scan messages during play, we can actually refine the connectivity graph!
+We append the output to the earlier scan, and when processing the event log, every CHECK event that is missing a key results in the location definition being updated to exclude the keys that it's missing.
+This does struggle a bit with or-effects, but maybe it's something like:
+- if we check it with no keys, it doesn't need keys
+- if we check it with keys and there is a minimal subset of keys, those are the keys
+- if there are multiple distinct sets of keys none of which is a subset of the other, it's any of those subsets the algorithm for this is actually pretty straightforward let Km be the set of the keys in the map initialize the key requirements Kl for each location to Kl={Km}
+when the location is checked:
+- if the player has no keys, Kl={}
+- otherwise, add the set of player keys Kp to Kl, then remove from Kl all keysets k such that k is a proper superset of Kp